Macy-Masius (New York, US)

 Size: 5″ x 7.5″

-The An American Bookshelf series extended to only six titles, published in the late 1920s and early 1930s.
-The series was specifically focused on “accepted classics” of American literature that were, nevertheless “racy and entertaining, but little known.”
-The series was edited by Mark van Doren.
+The An American Bookshelf series extended to only six titles, published in 1927 and 1928 and sold for a few years afterward.
+The series was specifically focused on “accepted classics” of American literature that were, nevertheless, “racy and entertaining, but little known.”
+Mark van Doren edited the series.
+An advertisement for the series (below) is from The Saturday Review, March 10, 1928, p.
+673. A prospectus, on the rear of the jacket, is also below.

 George Macy established the trade publishing firm Macy-Masius in 1923.
-Macy, apparently tiring of the trade book business, sold Macy-Masius to the Vanguard Press in 1928.
+Macy, apparently tired of the trade book business, sold Macy-Masius to the Vanguard Press in 1928.
 An American Bookshelf continued to be published for several years after the merger.
-An American Bookshelf series seems to have set Macy to thinking about the prospects of the reprint series.
-An American Bookshelf was published within the dollar book, sold-at-stores model.
-After Macy-Masius, Macy was responsible for several very successful reprint subscription series including the Limited Editions Club (1929), the Readers’ Club and Heritage Club.
+An American Bookshelf series may have set Macy thinking about the prospects of the reprint series.
+After Macy-Masius, Macy was responsible for several successful reprint subscription series, including the Limited Editions Club (1929), the Readers’ Club, and Heritage Club.

-At 5″ x 7.5″ the series was larger in format than many other reprint series.
-The books and jackets were designed by Clarence Pearson Hornung although the initials “JG” are appended to the illustration on this particular jacket.
-The jackets had illustrations unique to each title, as with the somewhat strange and hideous jacket for Samuel Sewall’s Diary, below.
+At 5″ x 7.5″ the series was larger in format.
+Some of the books and jackets were designed by Clarence Pearson Hornung, although the initials “JG” are appended to the illustration on this particular jacket.
+The jackets had illustrations unique to each title, as with the strange and hideous jacket for Samuel Sewall’s Diary, below.

 A blurb describing the book is included, with the book price, on the front and rear dust jacket flaps.
-The book itself has a rather over-the-top blue and red art deco inspired design.
+The book itself has a rather exuberant blue and red stars and zig-zags design.